JeremyRubin/tornado-trails/README.md

 To set this up, simply fill out the config.py file, then run $ python run.py

 For deployment, you **will** want to run it behind nginx.
 An example config is included.

+##Modification/Paradigm
+The design paradigm is pretty simple.
+Will add more documentation later.